dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 Let an *invocation key* comprise:

 *   A possibly absent parent invocation key.
-*   A possibly absent extension type.
-If the invocation represents an extension member call, this tracks the type the call was resolved to.
+*   A possibly absent extension and list of type arguments.
+If the invocation represents an extension member call, this tracks the extension declaration the call was resolved to, and the type arguments for it.
 *   A member name.
 *   A possibly empty list of argument constant values.